 - This utility will now be available in your Chrome Extension

 - Then, click the 'Extension.'
 Icon and select "Chromebook Recovery Utility.

-- Then click on 'Getting Started' On the new pop-up page
+- Then click on 'Getting Started' on the new pop-up page

 - You'll see an option titled 'For this Chromebook, enter…' followed by a sequence of letters and numbers.

-- Click on that highlighted link.
+- Click on the highlighted link.